Legends-of-Role-Play/assets-issue-tracker/.github/ISSUE_TEMPLATE/suggestions.md

 **Summary:**
 Write a short summary of what your suggestion is about.

+**Link:**
+If there are any links to what you're suggesting, please add them here.

 **Reason:**
-Why would your suggestion be a good addition to Legends of Roleplay?
+Why would your suggestion be a good addition to Legacy?